suurjaak/grepros/README.md

                           template=/my/path.tpl - custom template to use for HTML output commit-interval=NUM - transaction size for Postgres output (default 100, 0 is autocommit)
-                          nesting=lists|all - create tables for nested message types in Postgres/SQLite output,
+                          nesting=array|all - create tables for nested message types in Postgres/SQLite output,
-                                              only for arrays if "lists" else for any nested types (array fields in parent will be populated with foreign keys instead of formatted nested values) --color {auto,always,never}
+                                              only for arrays if "array" else for any nested types (array fields in parent will be populated with foreign keys instead of formatted nested values) --color {auto,always,never}